seandstewart/bardly/pending/romances/cymbeline/uncut.md

 In that he spake too far.

 **CYMBELINE**
-And thou shalt die for’t.
+And thou shalt die for't.

 **BELARIUS**
 We will die all three:
-But I will prove that two on’s are as good
+But I will prove that two on's are as good
 As I have given out him.
 My sons, I must,
 For mine own part, unfold a dangerous speech,
 Though, haply, well for you.

 **ARVIRAGUS**
-Your danger’s ours.
+Your danger's ours.

 **GUIDERIUS**
 And our good his.